cdrummey216/whoami/identityisle.md

 # A foundation for reason
 * every cause is an effect and every effect is a cause. //in development
 * Occam's razor //intersection of mathematics and philosophy
+* Life is denoted by ϕ.
+Life is binary (0/ϕ, not alive or alive).

 # Universal Truth, or a common good